paulbjerk/Airqiv/SECURITY.md

 Use this section to tell people about which versions of your project are currently being supported with security updates.

+The chart below is just Github model.
+It does not refer to this repo.

 | Version | Supported          |
 | ------- | ------------------ |
 | 5.1.x   | :white_check_mark: |